U.S. Geological Survey Manual

 (2) Provide advice and guidance to local diving projects.

-(3) Advise supervisors and the DSB, as appropriate, of unsafe diving practices discovered through a review of accident and incident reports or by supervisor requests.
+(3) Advise local management and the Dive Safety Board, as appropriate, of unsafe diving practices discovered through a review of accident and incident reports or by supervisor requests.

-(4) Transmit records to the DSO’s for the preparation of the annual report to the USGS DASHO through the Bureau Safety Manager.
+(4) Transmit records to the Dive Safety Officer for the preparation of the annual report to the DASHO through the OSH Program Manager.

-(1) Assist supervision in coordinating approval of local dive plans.
+(1) Assist in coordinating approval of local dive plans.

-(2) Maintain approved plans and provide a copy to the regional DSO, as applicable.
+(2) Maintain approved plans and provide copies to the Regional Dive Safety Officer, as applicable.

-I. Lead Diver.
-One member of the dive team will be designated as lead diver.
-The lead diver will act as the DSO’s representative on each dive.
+N. Lead Diver.
+One member of the dive team is designated as lead diver.
+The lead diver acts as the Dive Safety Officer’s representative on each dive.

-J. Individual Diver(s).
-As a member of the dive team, the individual diver is responsible for his/her own safety, the safety of the other team members, and compliance with DSM requirements.
+O. Individual Diver(s).
+As a member of the dive team, the individual diver is responsible for his/her own safety, the safety of the other team members, and compliance with the Dive Safety Manual requirements.